nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <strong>This command will delete all the notes</strong> of the person.
 CLInkedIn does not support deleting individual notes.
 Calling this command will delete all the notes of the person.
 If you wish to edit the existing notes of the person, please refer to the [`edit`](#editing-a-person--edit) command for more information.
 </div>

-Examples:
+Example:

-- `deletNote 4` deletes all notes of the 4th person in the address book.
+- `deleteNote 4` deletes all notes of the 4th person in the address book.

 ### Adding optional rating: `addRate`

-Adds a numerical representation of candidates to make quick comparisons between candidates.
+Adds Rating, a numerical representation of candidates, to make quick comparisons between candidates.

 Format: `addRate INDEX rate/<RATING>`